We anticipate hosting students for Fall of 2017, Spring, Summer and Fall 2018.

 The following is snapshot of requirements and does not fully reflect all assignments.
-Child Life Internship Supervisor will work with University Academic Supervisor to streamline assignments when possible to avoid duplication.
+Child Life Internship Coordinator will work with University Academic Supervisor to streamline assignments when possible to avoid duplication.
 Students will be expected to fully participate in the following assignments:

-- Written goal Statement - overall and weekly.
+- Written goal statement - overall and weekly.

-- Policy and Practice guideline Manuals review.
+- Policy and practice guideline manuals review.

-- Safety and Disaster Manual review and be familiar with emergency procedures.
+- Safety and disaster manual review and be familiar with emergency procedures.

 - Behavioral and developmental observations and implementations.